stoikio/jobs/README.md

 ## FAQ

 - **Are you open to remote work?**
   Yes, but applicants must be based in the Paris area.
-We all enjoy coming to the office but still offer a flexible remote policy.
+We offer a very flexible remote policy.

 - **What kind of contract is available?**
   We are hiring for full-time positions only.
 Internships, part-time roles, and student positions are not available.